mazinamajunga/MULTI-ENV-MODULE-TERRAFORM/README.md

 # MULTI-ENV-MODULE-TERRAFORM
-SHOW CASE THE "DRY" CONCEPT
+SHOW CASE THE "DRY" CONCEPT,
-This repo contain a terraform module to create a VPC and an Autoscaling group local module.
+This repo contain a terraform module to create a VPC, an Autoscaling group, and a database local module.
-THIS TERRAFORM CODE CONTAINS A MODULE TO CREATE A VPC AND AN ASG.
+THIS TERRAFORM CODE CONTAINS A MODULE TO CREATE A VPC, AN ASG and a DATABSASE.
 IT ALSO SHOW HOW TO LEVERAGE MODULE TO CREATE RESOURCES IN MULTIPLE ENVIRONMENT (DEV="us-east-2 and STG="us-east-1").